tomcentrate/rust_book_notes/README.md

 - `cargo build --release` - build release version
 - `cargo run` - build and run
 - `cargo new <app_name> -- bin` - create a new binary (project)
+- `cargo doc --open` - search and open up the documentation